Plan a Group Tour

 May we eat lunch on our visit?

 Picnic facilities are available if you would like to bring your lunch.
-Drinks and ice cream are available for purchase in the Gift Shop.
+The new Merchants’ Coffee House has wonderful coffee and tea drinks, as well as grab & go snacks, but no ice cream at this time.
 And there are several fast-food and sit-down restaurants in the city of Montevallo, just down the road.

 What should we expect?

 The American Village is a 188-acre walking campus, with more than 20 historically-inspired buildings.
 Please be prepared for a good bit of walking.
-If your group has special mobility needs, please discuss this with Jodie Wasyluka, Private Events Manager, when you make a reservation.
+If your group has special mobility needs, please discuss this when you make a reservation.

 The American Village offers a daily schedule of activities and a self-guided waking tour option.
 Information on both will be provided when you check-in at the Gift Shop.